You have questions, we have answers. Please read PRIOR to completing our Adoption Application (link below the FAQs!).

 At PRoNE, our commitment to the pugs in our care and our potential adopters is at the forefront of the work we do.
 Our goal is to make forever matches, so taking the time to screen our applicants assures the “right” pug is being paired with the “right” adopter.
 At this time, the pug is also being “evaluated” in his/her foster home, so their needs, behaviors, temperament are considered with your profile.

-Can I adopt a pug for a friend?
+Can I help a friend adopt a pug?

 Yes!
 Have someone help them complete the online application.
 All information must be in their name with their contact information.
 Please be sure to note on the application that they have no Internet and to use their phone as a means of primary contact.